Examples

 b) Breakup

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/breakup.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/breakup.sh.

 By default kernels including collision-coalescence, breakup and rebound will be compiled and run.
 You can change this by editing script_args="[...] lowlist etc. in breakup.sh.